JiMeow/ElementalDungeon/Readme.md

 ## Connect with friends

-For play this game(beta) you need hamachi to connect with host and change ip in setting.py in src to your host ip then you run client.py then you can play the game.
+For play this game(beta) you need hamachi to connect with host and change ip in hostIP.txt in to your host ip then you run client.exe then you can play the game.

 ![hamachi-removebg-preview](https://i.imgur.com/DL4iZX8.png)

->P.S. for host you need to edit ip in setting.py then run server.py and don't forget to connect you hamachi with you friends for play the game togethers.
+>P.S. for host you also just edit hostIp.txt to your hamachi IP then run server.exe and don't forget to connect you hamachi with you friends for play the game togethers.
 <br>

 ## Game detail